 Prof Gareth Williams

-BA, MA (Balliol Coll, Oxford University)
+BA, MA (Balliol College, Oxford University)

-MScEcon (LSE, Univ of London)
+MScEcon (LSE, University of London)

-MA (Univ of Chicago)
+MA (University of Chicago)

 I joined the University of Glamorgan in July 2001 from the Department of History and Welsh History at the University of Wales Aberystwyth where I held a Personal Chair and taught early modern European history through the medium of English and Welsh.
 At Glamorgan I was Director of the Centre for Modern and Contemporary Wales 2004-9 and am now Emeritus Professor in the Division of History in the Faculty of Business and Society, formerly the School of Humanities and Social Science